mohyt/signal-ignore/README.md

 # signal-ignore

-Native extension for node to set sigterm handler to SIG_IGN.
+NodeJS extension to set SIG_IGN as handler for a given signal.

 When a handler is set to SIG_IGN, the behavior of that handler is inherited within sub-processes created by execve: